-SLPATCH bypasses normal MPE/iX safeguards and will modify the contents of privileged SLs.
+CAUTION SLPATCH bypasses normal MPE/iX safeguards and will modify the contents of privileged SLs.
 It is, therefore, possible to corrupt the SL or the entire operating system.
 Hewlett-Packard is not responsible for modifications that you make to the operating system or system files.
 For more information, contact your Hewlett-Packard service representative.

-Before using this utility, you should be familiar with machineexecutable instructions and the internal format of segmented library files in the HP 3000 system environment.
+Before using this utililty, you should be familiar with machine-executable instructions and the internal format of segmented library files in the HP e3000 system environment.

-For more information, refer to Chapter 21, and to the MPE $Segmenter\ Reference\ Manual (30000-90011).$
+For more information, refer to Chapter 21, "SLPATCH," and to the MPE Segmenter Reference Manual.